KristaProkop/rel/README.md

 This project is comprised of a static web app and an express server.
 The server serves one endpoint which takes a city name and responds with data corresponding to that city.
-The sample data backing the endpoint is static JSON data in the [json](./json/) directory.
+The sample data backing the endpoint is static JSON in the [json](./json/) directory.

 # Examples
 Example request to retrieve weather by month: